fdavies93/zenkat-py/README.md

 ## Recommended Setup

 Zenkat has no dependencies beyond the Python standard library and can be [installed from PyPi](https://pypi.org/project/zenkat/).
+It also installs the zk convenience script.

 ```
 pip install zenkat